JJBoyer/robo_frend/README.md

 - **Path Planning Task**
   Generates smooth trajectories between waypoints using cubic Bézier curves.
 These paths are sampled into target points that are passed to the trajectory tracker.

-- **Trajectory Tracking Task**
+- **Path Following Control Task**
   Implements a pure pursuit controller to calculate the linear and angular velocity needed to reach the next target along the path.
-A PD controller maps these target velocities to PWM motor commands.
+Converrts velocity command to
+  directional PWM outputs.

-- **Motor Control Task**
+- **Motor Output Task**
-  Converts velocity commands to directional PWM outputs, controlling motor speed and direction using an L298N motor driver.
+  Receives PWM outputs from controller and applies them to the motors, adjusting motor speed and direction using an L298N motor driver.

 - **Communication Task (Planned)**
   Will handle MQTT-based communication with a base station, allowing remote waypoint commands to be sent to the robot over Wi-Fi.